meziesamuel/alx-zero_day/README.md

 HELLO!
-I'm learning how to code
+I'm going to make a great Software Engineer